danielabar/meblog/src/markdown/rails-slack-app-part3-slash-command-with-modal-response.md

 end
 ```

 This pattern could be carried on for every element of the modal.
-However, in this case, since the logic is so closely tied to the Slack API, it could be cleaner to extract Slack-specific form building logic into the `lib` directory as a new module `SlackFormBuilder`:
+However, in this case, since the logic is so closely tied to the Slack API, it will be cleaner to extract Slack-specific form building logic into the `lib` directory as a new module `SlackFormBuilder`:

 ```ruby
 # lib/slack_form_builder.rb